brainyard-io/kato/README.md

 # kato
-A REST service for immutable management of AI models
+A service for immutable cloud-native management of AI models via gRPC